isomerpages/mpa-seathedifference/_for-jobseekers/MPA Careers/Corporate.md

 description: ""
 third_nav_title: MPA Careers
 ---
-In the maritime industry, everyone is welcomed with their prior experience and expertise across various industries.
-In corporate, we are the key pillar of support for the industry's main talent pool and business operations.
+The maritime industry values individuals with diverse experience and expertise from various industries.
+In the corporate sector, we play a crucial role as a key support pillar for the industry's talent pool and business operations.

 ### Available Positions
 Indicate your interest for any of the jobs below by uploading your CV [here](https://go.gov.sg/mpa-job-application) or clicking on the links below.